Featured Resources

 Helmets are not required, regardless of age.
 Needless to say, wearing one greatly reduces the risk of injury, especially in children.

-- All kids under the age of one and all kids who weigh less than 20 pounds must ride in a rear-facing, federally-approved child safety seat.
+- All kids younger than 1 year old and all kids who weigh less than 20 lbs. must ride in a rear-facing, federally-approved child safety seat.

-- All kids who weigh over 20 pounds and fall in between the ages of one and eight must ride in either a booster or a child safety seat.
+- All kids who weigh over 20 lbs and is 1 through 7 years old they must ride in either a child safety seat or a booster seat.

-- Kids between the ages of eight and 15 must ride in a child passenger restraining system, or use a seat belt.
+- Kids between 8 to 17 years old must ride in a child passenger restraining system, or use a seat belt.

 Penalties